moliver28/research-handbook/content/handbook/leadership/underperformance.md

 ### Letting Someone Go

 This should be discussed with Team Member Relations before any action is taken to ensure the process is compliant with local laws and regulations.
-As soon as it becomes transparent that a Team Member will be off-boarded from the company, we recommend that this is addressed immediately.
+As soon as it becomes apparent that a Team Member will be off-boarded from the company, we recommend that this is addressed immediately.
 The team member is entitled to know where they stand.
 Delaying the conversation causes problems with confidentiality (the Team Member may realize in another way, that they will be exiting the company) and can potentially escalate the issues for the team member, the manager and the wider team (working relationships could  be greatly affected).